EarthScope/ispaq/README.md

 of station specifiers and statistical metrics of interest, such that they can be run repeatedly over data from many different time periods.

-ISPAQ offers the option for access to [FDSN Web Services](http://www.fdsn.org/webservices/) to get raw data and metadata directly from selected data centers supporting the FDSN protocol.
+ISPAQ offers the option for access to [FDSN Web Services](http://www.fdsn.org/webservices/) to get seismic data and metadata directly from selected data centers supporting the FDSN protocol.
 Alternately, users can read local [miniSEED](http://ds.iris.edu/ds/nodes/dmc/data/formats/seed/) files and metadata on their own workstations, possibly sourced directly from instrumentation, and construct on-the-spot data